Philippine peacekeepers rescued from militants on Golan: U.N.

-UNITED NATIONS/EIN ZIVAN Golan Heights (Reuters) - Thirty-two U.N. peacekeepers were rescued on Saturday from Islamist militants who fired at their post on the Syrian side of the Golan Heights and trapped them for two days, the United Nations said.
+UNITED NATIONS/EIN ZIVAN Golan Heights (Reuters) - Thirty-two Philippine U.N. peacekeepers were rescued on Saturday from Islamists who fired at their post on the Syrian side of the Golan Heights and trapped them for two days, U.N. officials said, while militants reinforced their siege of another group of 40.

-Another group of 40 Philippine U.N. peacekeepers remain trapped by Islamist militants who reinforced their siege on Saturday with fighters who arrived in more than 20 vehicles, U.N. diplomatic sources told Reuters.
+“The situation at Position 68 is calm but tense, as more than 200 militants have assembled around it in the last few hours,” a U.N. official said, referring to the place where the 40 Philippine peacekeepers were trapped.

-“As we speak more rebels in more than 20 vehicles are approaching and reinforcing the siege around Position 68,” a diplomatic source said on condition of anonymity.
-The source added that the rebels began to arrive at 11 p.m. local time (2000 GMT).
+A U.N. diplomatic source said earlier: “As we speak more rebels in more than 20 vehicles are approaching and reinforcing the siege around Position 68.”

+The rebels began to arrive at 11 p.m. local time (4 p.m.
+ET), added the source, who spoke on condition of anonymity.

 The peacekeeping troops are part of UNDOF, a U.N. force that has monitored the disengagement zone between Israel and Syria since 1974, following the 1973 Arab-Israeli war.

 Earlier on Saturday, a Reuters cameraman spotted 11 U.N. armored vehicles returning to their base in Israeli-controlled territory about 12 hours after the peacekeepers came under fire at around 6 a.m.
-(0300 GMT).
+(11 p.m.
+ET).

 “All 32 Filipino personnel from this position have been extricated and are now safe,” the United Nations press office said in a statement issued in New York.